By Teresa Currivan, LMFT, Parent Coach

 5) She is finely tuned to the pain of others.
 She will feel the pain as her own and try to help, sometimes without being asked, or even being conscious about it.
 Ie: wanting to help every homeless person she sees, and become distressed when she cannot.
 She will need help navigating how and where she wants to spend her energy so that she does not become disheartened and drained.

 Teresa Currivan is a mother, licensed marriage and family therapist, school therapist, and coaches parents by phone at Help My Child Thrive Coaching LLC and The Right Place Learning Center.
 She specializes in strength-based approaches to resolving issues related to exceptionalities, including dyslexia, SPDs, ADHD, anxiety and more.
 Teresa has connections to SF Bay Area schools including Big Minds Unschool, Fusion Academy High School, ATI SF (Academy of Thought and Industry,) and others.
 She leads support groups for parents of exceptional children at The Right Place Learning Center in Lafayette, CA. She has been published on sites such as Mother.ly, Filter Free Parents, and is a blogger at GHF and Hoagies Education.
 She specializes in giftedness, twice exceptionality, educational fit, and family dynamics, as well as gifted adults.
 She lives in the San Francisco, California Bay Area with her husband and son.
 You can find more articles on this website.
 Follow her on her Facebook at fb.me/TeresaCurrivanCoaching.

-***If this article resonates with you and you would like to see if my coaching would be a good fit for you, email me at TeresaCurrivan@gmail.com and mention this article to schedule a free 20-minute phone consultation.***
+***If this article resonates with you and you would like to see if Teresa’s coaching would be a good fit for you, email her at TeresaCurrivan@gmail.com and mention this article to schedule a free 20-minute phone consultation.***

 You might also be interested in: